LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 |:--:|
 |*Figure 1.16*

+6. Script the corresponding includes VI to contain all the dependencies classes for our configuration.
+In the DCAF tree, go to PC and configure the *Includes file path* to the **Temperature Chamber Includes.vi** in the **\\Desktop\Hands On\Hands-On_2\Exercises\Temperature Controller** folder.
+Click on Generate to script this VI.

-6. Select to File >> Save.
+7. Select to File >> Save.

-7. Open the **Temperature Chamber.lvproj** in **\\Desktop\Hands On\Hands-On_2\Exercises\Temperature Controller**.
+8. Open the **Temperature Chamber.lvproj** in **\\Desktop\Hands On\Hands-On_2\Exercises\Temperature Controller**.

-8. From the Project Window, open **Temperature Chamber Includes.vi**.
+9. From the Project Window, open **Temperature Chamber Includes.vi**.
 This function ensures that all appropriate modules are loaded into memory.
 You can also load precompiled modules (llb or lvlibp files) from disk, but for our purposes we will simply hardcode the appropriate modules.

 |![Figure 1.13 Custom Temperature Controller Includes Block Diagram](Pictures/ctc_includes_bd.jpg)
 |:--:|